logo image

 The most notable building in the village is the Ecclefechan Hotel in the village centre on the High Street.

-A short walk south of the hotel is the Thomas Carlyle Birthplace Museum .
-Thomas Carlyle was born here in 1795 and went on to become one of the most prolific writers and social commentators of the 1800s.
+A short walk south of the hotel is the Thomas Carlyle Birthplace Museum.
+Thomas Carlyle was born here in 1795, becoming one of the most prolific writers and social commentators of the 1800s.

 Carlyle died 5th February 1881 in London.
 He had been offered interment in Westminster Abbey, but wanted buried beside his parents in Ecclefechan.